ansible/ansible-documentation/docs/docsite/rst/reference_appendices/logging.rst

 Protecting sensitive data with ``no_log``
 =========================================

-If you save Ansible output to a log, you expose any secret data in your Ansible output, such as passwords and user names.
+If you save Ansible output to a log, you expose any secret data in your Ansible output, such as passwords and usernames.
 To keep sensitive values out of your logs, mark tasks that expose them with the ``no_log: True`` attribute.
 However, the ``no_log`` attribute does not affect debugging output, so be careful not to debug playbooks in a production environment.
 See :ref:`keep_secret_data` for an example.